CSLiuPeng/NewHardwareDB-PaperList/GDBMS_PaperList.md

 + Relational joins on graphics processors(SIGMOD)

 ### TEST
 + Tiemo Bang, Norman May, Ilia Petrov, Carsten Binnig:
 The tale of 1000 Cores: an evaluation of concurrency control on real(ly) large multi-socket hardware.
 3:1-3:9
++ Henning Funke, Jan Mühlig, Jens Teubner:
+Efficient generation of machine code for query compilers.
+6:1-6:7